cassmasschelein/FedEx_Scheduler/README.md

 In this program the file domain.hpp defines the classes necessary to represent the parcels, trucks, and fleet of trucks.
 A fleet keeps track of the trucks and also can report on statistics about the trucks such as average distance travelled and average capacity used of all the trucks in this fleet.

-The file schedule.hpp defines the different scheduling algorithms to be implemented.
-Here parcels and trucks are ordered based on priority sequence and parcels are loaded onto trucks accordingly.
+The file schedule.hpp defines three different scheduling algorithms to be implemented.
+These algorithms take the parcels and trucks that a user uploads and then sorts them into priority queues to be used for loading parcels onto trucks.
 Three different scheduling algorithms are implemented.
-The basic scheduler theScheduler implements a scheduling algorithm that will load parcels onto trucks by randomly picking a parcel loading it onto a random truck until all parcels have been picked.
-The mostparcelScheduler implements a scheduling algorithm that will order the parcels to be loaded onto trucks in a priority sequence that loads the parcels with smaller volumes first.
+1. The basic scheduler `theScheduler` implements a scheduling algorithm that will load parcels onto trucks by randomly picking a parcel loading it onto a random truck until all parcels have been picked.
+2. The `mostparcelScheduler` implements a scheduling algorithm that will order the parcels to be loaded onto trucks in a priority sequence that loads the parcels with smaller volumes first.
 This priority queue of parcels is loaded onto trucks one by one.
 A truck is chosen based on the priority queue of available trucks.
 The potential trucks are ordered based on largest capacity, and then we take a subset of this list of trucks who have enough available space to fit the parcel.
 Of that subset of trucks priority is given to those who have the parcel destination city already in their route.
 This algorithm generates a route that packs the most parcels onto the least trucks by prioritizing smaller parcels and larger trucks.
-The shortrouteScheduler implements a scheduling algorithm that will order the parcels to be loaded onto trucks in a priority sequence that loads the parcels with the same destination sequentially.
+3. The `shortrouteScheduler` implements a scheduling algorithm that will order the parcels to be loaded onto trucks in a priority sequence that loads the parcels with the same destination sequentially.
 This priority queue of parcels is loaded onto trucks one by one.
 A truck is chosen based on the priority queue of available trucks.
 The potential trucks are ordered based on largest capacity, and then we take a subset of this list of trucks who have enough available space to fit the parcel.
 Of that subset of trucks priority is given to those who have the parcel destination city already in their route.
 This algorithm generates a route that packs trucks with parcels all headed to the same destination.
 This will result in shorter routes.

 The program runs these various scheduling algorithms for the given parcels and trucks and outputs performance statistics regarding the average and standard deviation for free volume in loaded trucks, the average and standard deviation for the capacity used in loaded trucks, and the average and standard deviation for the distance travelled for loaded trucks in this fleet.